Swifttdial-limited/doc/source/index.html.md

 | message_id       | A unique reference number that will be sent back to you on the provided delivery endpoint    |
 | dlr_callback_url | The Url that we will send you a delivery report once the message is terminated to the device |

+## MT/MO Messages

+Send a single message to one or multiple recipients
 ###Requests

 | Parameter           | Description      |